meanjs/mean-seo/README.md

 ========================================================================

 ## Short version
-Forwards any [requests from crawlers](https://developers.google.com/webmasters/ajax-crawling/docs/specification) to a compiled page copy using PhantomJS.
+Forwards any requests from crawlers to a compiled html copy using PhantomJS.

 ## Longer Version
-If you ever tried to make sure your Angular application is crawler friendly, you might already know this is a bit of a headache.
-Part of evolving the MEAN stack towards production ready state, the MEAN.JS SEO module makes it pretty simple to make sure your MEAN application ready for crawlers coming in.
+If you ever tried to make your AngularJS application crawler friendly, you already know this is a bit of a headache.
+Part of evolving the MEAN.JS stack towards production ready state, the MEAN-SEO module makes it pretty simple to make sure your MEAN application is ready for crawlers requests.

-What this plugin does is simple: Every time a crawler requests a page using the *_escaped_fragment_*, the plugin launches a PhantomJS headless-browser, which creates a copy of the page and stores it in cache for future requests.
+What this plugin does is simple: Every time a crawler requests a page using the [**\_escaped\_fragment\_**](https://developers.google.com/webmasters/ajax-crawling/docs/specification), the plugin launches a PhantomJS headless-browser, which creates a copy of the page and stores it in cache for future requests.

-In addition, the plugin caches the page for the duration you define, either by saving the pages either to the disk or a to Redis instance (requires installing Redis).

 The cached pages are either saved to disk or to a Redis instance (requires installing Redis).

 ## Quick Install
-Here's how to set MEAN-SEO up:
+First you'll need to install the MEAN-SEO module using npm:
+	npm install mean-seo --save

+Then include in you express application:
 	var seo = require('mean-seo')({
 		cacheClient: 'disk', // Can be 'disk' or 'redis'
 		cacheDuration: 2, // In milliseconds for disk cache });

-And then, assuming your Express application instance is named 'app', you should add the following:
+And finally, add the following:

 	app.use(seo());